sgomes/blog/src/posts/2017-02-17-css-custom-properties-as-your-api/index.md

 {% set figure = { filename: 'deformed-kitten.jpg', width: 610, height: 780, caption: 'A deformed kitten.
 Original photo by <a href="https://www.flickr.com/photos/lachlanrogers/">latch.r</a>.' } %}
 {% include 'includes/figure.html' %}

 So how do you preserve the aspect ratio?
-There’s a very popular CSS-only trick for maintaining the aspect ratio of a block, which makes use of some quirks in `padding`.
+There’s a very popular CSS-only trick for maintaining the aspect ratio of a block ([original article here](https://alistapart.com/article/creating-intrinsic-ratios-for-video)), which makes use of some quirks in `padding`.
 Here’s how you would implement a 16:9 aspect ratio:

 ```css
 .aspect-ratio-16-9 {